Shivaji1902/data-analyst-jigar/README.md

     * System status: Active or Inactive
 - Methodology:
    - Data Collection and Preparation:
-        - Load the Vancouver City data directly in S3 storage
+        - Load the operating power water system data from Vancouver City data, directly in S3 storage
-        - Perform initial data cleaning, which includes handling missing values, correcting data types, and renaming columns for clarity.
+        - Perform initial data cleaning, which includes handling missing values, correcting data types, and renaming columns for clarity, remove unnacessary columns.
-2-	Descriptive Statistics:
+   - Data Profiling:
 o	Generate summary statistics (mean, median, mode) for numerical features (like Age and Fare) and frequency distributions for categorical features (like Pclass and Sex).
 3-	Data Visualization:
 o	Create visualizations to illustrate key insights: